-- 1. The proposed site shall be of sufficient size to accommodate the use without adversely affecting adjacent land uses. - 2.
-No temporary sanitary facility or trash receptacle may be located within 200 feet of an existing dwelling; no tent shall be located within 250 feet of an existing dwelling.
-For events with 200 or more people, separate recycling receptacles shall be provided as required in the Cecil County Recycling Plan. - 3.
-A drawing to scale shall accompany the application and shall accurately depict the standards of this section. - 4.
-Non-recurring festivals or events shall not exceed seven days in any 12 consecutive months. - 5.
-Seasonal business uses shall not exceed a total of 90 days in any 12 consecutive months. - 6.
-A maximum continuous sound level of 60 db and a maximum peak sound level of 75 db shall not be exceeded adjacent to land used for residential purposes, and operations shall cease not later than 11:30 PM. - 7.
-Activity areas shall be at least 500 feet from a residential district. - 8.
-Vehicular access shall be derived only from an arterial or major collector. - 9.In cases where it is deemed necessary, the Mayor and Council may require the applicant to post a bond to ensure compliance with the conditions of the conditional-use permit. - 10.
+- 5. For events of 200 or more people, separate recycling receptacles shall be provided as required in the Cecil County Recycling Plan.
+Vehicular access shall be derived only from an arterial or major collector. - 6.
+Non-recurring festivals or events shall not exceed seven (7) days in any 12 consecutive months. - 7.
+The number of days per week, hours of operation, and length of time approved for an annual Seasonal Businesses or Use permit shall be determined by the Mayor and Council, or their designee. - 8.
+Vehicular access shall be derived only from an arteria or major collector. - 9.
+In cases where it is deemed necessary, the Mayor and council may require the applicant to post a bond to ensure compliance with the conditions of the conditional use permit. - 10.
 If the permit application requests the Town to provide extraordinary services or equipment or it is otherwise determined that extraordinary services or equipment should be provided to protect the public health or safety, the applicant shall be required to pay to the Town a fee sufficient to reimburse the Town for the costs of these services.
-These requirements shall not apply if the event has been anticipated in the budget process and sufficient funds have been included in the budget to cover the costs incurred.
+These requirements shall not apply if the event has been anticipated in the budget process and sufficient funds have been included in the budget to cover the costs incurred. - 11.
+Applications for a festival or event in Marina Park that requires park amenities (boat launch, parking, fishing, playground, etc.) to be closed to the public shall be approved by the Mayor and Council. - 12.
+Applicant is solely responsible for compliance with all applicable provisions of applicable State, County, and Municipal law required for the use permitted. - 13.
+Applications and permits issued pursuant to this Section are subject to terms and conditions printed on applications and permit forms approved and adopted by the Mayor and Town Council from time to time by Resolution. - 14.
+The Mayor and Council may by Resolution add other restrictions and conditions, including, but not limited to, establishing a rental fee for use of public space for Seasonal Business and Use permits on a case-by-case basis.